 Check transfer credit limits: Programs typically accept up to 12 semester hours of graduate credit for MSN or post-master's certificate tracks.

-Verify accreditation and relevancy: Ensure prior coursework was completed at a regionally accredited institution and is pertinent to the AGACNP curriculum.
+Verify accreditation and relevance: Prior coursework usually needs to come from a regionally accredited institution and align closely with the AGACNP curriculum.

-Meet grade requirements: Only courses with a grade of "B" or higher usually qualify for transfer.
+Meet grade requirements: Courses with a grade of "B" or higher are usually the only ones considered for transfer.

-Prepare documentation: Submit official transcripts, course syllabi, and a formal petition or transfer request for review.
+Prepare documentation: Submit official transcripts, course syllabi, course descriptions, and any required transfer petition or credit evaluation form.

-Confirm eligible courses: Transfer credits generally apply to core or foundational courses but not specialty clinical or practicum experiences.
+Confirm which courses are eligible: Transfer credits generally apply to core or foundational courses, not specialty clinical courses or practicum experiences.

 Can work or military experience count toward credits in a degree in Adult Gerontology Acute Care Nurse Practitioner?